laurakcleve/meal-app-backend/README.md

 An app for tracking your groceries, the food in your fridge, and the meals you can make with it.

-Built using PostgreSQL, Go, GraphQL, Apollo Client, React.
+Built using PostgreSQL, Go, GraphQL, Apollo Client, React, and Styled Components.

-The frontend is deployed to Netlify, and the backend to Heroku.
+Frontend is deployed to Netlify, backend is deployed to Heroku.

 [Frontend repository](https://github.com/laurakcleve/meal-client)